kwrooijen/feit/README.md

-# Rooij - Modular, Data driven Game Engine
+# Feit - Modular, Data driven Game Engine

 Heavily WIP, design phase.
 Not for use yet, no documentation at the moment